 The Lions (Binkert) Trail is a 7.8 mile lightly trafficked out and back trail located near Lions Bay, British Columbia, Canada that features a waterfall and is rated as difficult.
-The trail is primarily used for hiking and trail running and is accessible from July until October.
+The trail is primarily used for hiking and trail running and is best used from July until October.

 Hiked this yesterday - it took 8 hours down to the minute (though, I took a few short breaks, and spent over half an hour at the top.)

 Hiked this at the beginning of November and the last 2 km there was a ton of snow at the top we didn't account for.
 It's definitely a good challenge for the casual hiker.
 It took us just over 6.5 hours to get up and down.
 Great Hike!

 Difficult; length and technical, scrambles, trail obstacles, incline.
 Plateau view is amazing.
 Awesome.

 Went up mid July and (obviously with heat in Van this year) there was no snow.
 Trail was busy enough but not over crowded.
 The initial few km's up the service road is a great way to get started.
 Then some good covered trails through the trees with a few larger inclined areas (nothing too steep).
 Once at the first plateau is an exposed climb up some large rocks up to the 2nd plateau.
 From here it is a nice climb along the crest to the base of the West Lions.

 The decent can be done at a good pace with the right gear, not to many large steps (although am 6'2" so not the best judge for the average person).
 If you take it at a comfortable pace can be done without to much pain :).
 The final 3rd is the toughest on the body as it is a steady 3km with a consistent decline to the trail head.